UoMResearchIT/r-shiny-course/courseNotes.md

 * Use the widget you created earlier to only show data for the selected continents

 * Create a new widget (or modify the `bins` widget) to let the user choose the year of data to plot.
+You might want to check out the `sep` option to deal with the thousand separator commas.

+* (optional) check out the options for the `sliderInput()` widget and add an animation button.

 * If you created a new widget, you can delete the `bins` widget as we are no longer using this.